processing/art-plus-code/_pages/resources.md

 classes: wide
 ---

 Curricular resources created by Art+Code participants.
-For more arts driven lesson plans and resources from the Processing Foundation, [click here](https://processing.github.io/art-plus-code/curriculum/).
+For more arts driven lesson plans and resources from the Processing Foundation, visit the [Curriculum page]({% link _curriculum/00-unit.md %}).